PathwayCommons/cytoscape-sbgn-stylesheet/ARCHITECTURE_AND_HISTORY.md

 sbgn-renderer is designed as a light wrapper around [the modified cytoscape.js](https://github.com/cytoscape/cytoscape.js); Leveraging its power and ease of use.

 A large portion of the code in the renderer will make more sense by reading the cytoscape.js [documentation](http://js.cytoscape.org/) and the cytoscape.js [source code](https://github.com/cytoscape/cytoscape.js/tree/master/src).

+#### SbgnRenderer.cy()

+A instance of cytoscape embedded in the renderer.
+All cytoscape.js related actions that you want to perform on the graph can be accessed through this embedded instance.

+Painting nodes, saving images, the possibilities are limited only by what cytoscape.js provides.

+## Don't Repeat Yourself

+The sbgn renderer is a critical component in a variety of apps that are coming down the pipeline.
+It will be used in a viewer app, a painter app, a searcher app, and also serve as an embeddable widget.
+By doing one thing well, this component will serve as the foundation for the future.